Scottish football needs mediator, says Stewart Gilmour

 St Mirren chairman Stewart Gilmour believes Scottish football needs a "mediator" to facilitate a way forward.

-The Buddies and Ross County voted against plans for league restructuring and have been criticised for preventing the 11-1 majority required for change.
+The Buddies and Ross County voted against plans for league restructuring and

 And Gilmour says there was an air of "arrogance and bullying" at the vote.

 Other features of the proposals included a re-distribution of finances and the merging of the SPL and the Scottish Football League.